top of page

 Detainees—including adults, children and individuals suffering from mental illnesses—are frequently held without ever being allowed to see a lawyer, a judge or a courtroom.
 Some are picked up in "street sweeps," others yanked out of bed in the middle of the night, their families having paid the police to come and "arrest" them in order to put them in—what they hope will be—rehabilitation facilities.

-Poor quality, and lack, of food and overcrowding are commonly reported.
+Poor quality, and lack of, food and overcrowding are commonly reported.
 Individuals who are detained have described numbness and swelling in their extremities—symptoms that are associated with poor diet and consistent with beriberi, a disease caused by a lack of thiamine (vitamin B1) that attacks the central nervous system or manifests in severe psychiatric symptoms, including amnesia.

 Child detainees have reported to Human Rights Watch stories of being beaten and shocked with electric batons.
 One former child detainee, reported repeated sexual abuse by the military police commander of the centre where he had been detained.